What type of video sits on the front page of your website and explains what you do and how you do it? You guessed it! Explainer videos.

-- Share it with others — Share your script with your small team.
-You can even have an “outsider” take a look to give you a fresh perspective.
+- Share it with others — Share your script with one or two people from your team, someone involved with the project, as well as an “outsider” to give you a fresh perspective.
 Ask yourself, does it make sense?
 Is it clear and concise?

 - Do a table read — After you have some initial feedback, make any edits and schedule a table read.
-This is a chance to read your script out loud and get live feedback from others in the room.
+This is a chance to read your script out loud with your core team and get live feedback from others in the room.

 - Spice it up — Many scripts come out of the gate a little dry and lackluster.
-Now’s the time to spice things up with a few well placed adjectives and colorful (though not too colorful) language.
+Now’s the time to spice things up by adding in some extra personality with a few well-placed adjectives and colorful language.